Below are links to programs and resources being made available to small businesses affected by the response to the COVID-19 outbreak.

 The Village of Oak Park has created a Business Assistance Loan Program using $300,000 in federal CARES Act Community Development Block Grant funds.
 The program is focused on helping small Oak Park businesses that have been negatively impacted by the outbreak of the COVID-19 coronavirus.

-Applications will be considered on a first-come first-served basis for 30 days.
+Applications will be considered on a first-come first-served basis.

 Business Interruption Grants (BIG) – State of Illinois